joerick/joerick.me/_posts/2017-03-08-little-printer.md

 Matt Webb [@genmon](//twitter.com/genmon), (BERG's ex-CEO) has done some great work rebuilding some of the infra in open source, but the devices are still hard-coded to point bergcloud.com servers.
 For a while, Matt was [manually pushing updates](https://github.com/genmon/sirius/issues/8) to the bridges, but now the update server's down as well!

 But all is not lost.
 Thanks to three serial pins on the bridge, we can get access again.
-My printer is now happily hooked up to Matt Webb's [//alpha.littleprinter.com](//alpha.littleprinter.com) site.
+My printer is now happily hooked up to Matt Webb's [//alpha.littleprinter.com](//alpha.littleprinter.com) backend.

 ## Here's how I did it